-The organization is directed by Salesian Father Jorge Mario Crisafulli and has a staff of 120, including Salesian social workers go out to the streets, slums and marketplaces.
+The organization is directed by Salesian Father Jorge Mario Crisafulli and has a staff of 120, including Salesian social workers who go out to the streets, slums and marketplaces.
 They engage with vulnerable youth and encourage them to join Don Bosco Fambul’s successful program.

 Don Bosco Fambul recently launched a therapeutic center with four large buildings, a clinic, accommodations for volunteers and social workers, a house for the Salesian community, and a chapel.
-Its inauguration was postponed due to the coronavirus, but the center remains a safe and virus-free place.
+Its inauguration was postponed due to the pandemic, but the center remains a safe and virus-free place.
 Salesians have already welcomed many minors in need.

 The first lady of Sierra Leone, Fatima Maada Bio, chose the new therapeutic center to sign the “Agreement against Domestic and Sexual Violence against Girls and Adults”—an agreement among Don Bosco Fambul and national agencies for the protection of children in the fight against violence and child abuse.